civicrm/civicrm-setup/docs/new-plugin.md

 A plugin is a PHP file with these characteristics:

 * The file's name ends in `*.civi-setup.php`.
 (Plugins in `civicrm-setup/plugins/*.civi-setup.php` are autodetected.)
 * The file has a guard at the top (`defined('CIVI_SETUP')`).
 If this constant is missing, then bail out.
-This prevents direct execution.
+In case the file becomes accessible on the web, this prevents direct execution.
 * The file's logic locates the event-dispatcher and registers listeners, e.g. `\Civi\Setup::disptacher()->addListener($eventName, $callback)`.

 For example, here is a basic plugin that logs a message during database installation: